BlueKrypto/k3os/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/BlueKrypto/k3os)
 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/BlueKrypto/k3os?include_prereleases&label=release&sort=semver)

+> # :warning: Notice:
+> This project is about to get some major changes.
+As many of you are aware k3s currently maintains kubernetes version 1.24, 1.25, 1.26, 1.27, and 1.28.
+To this point this project has been on 1.24 since I have taken over the project.
+I currently working on a way to support multiple version and as such will be making changes in the near future.
+As part of this I will be attempting to update the docs.
+Some of these changes include (but are not limited to):
+> * This project will maintain, as up to date as possible, the versions being released of k3s
+> * I will be aligning the version to match that of k3s (no more 0.x)
+> * Each version will be maintained in it's own branch
+> * The master branch will be the base os template only

 # k3OS

 k3OS is a Linux distribution designed to remove as much OS maintenance